 Watch Your Language: How language shapes our experiences

 As human beings, we are wired to communicate.
-We use language not only to express ourselves but also to make sense of our experiences in life, particularly experiences that of of body.
-Often an experience that we go to great lengths to find words to communicate and describe is the experience of pain.
+We use language not only to express ourselves but also to make sense of our experiences in life, particularly experiences within our body.
+Particularly pain.
+We can often go to great lengths to find words to communicate and describe our pain.

 Have you ever stopped to think about the words you use when describing your body and your pain?
-Or how our perception of events can change our experience?
+Or how our perception of what is causing the pain can change our experience of it?
 Let’s dive into this fascinating topic and see how our language can shape our experience.

-I am going to focus on pain, because this is a particular area of interest for me, but it is worth noting that much of the research that we have around language and experiences relates to many other experiences beyond just pain.
+I am going to focus on pain, because this is a particular area of interest for me, but it is worth noting that much of the research that we have around language and experiences relates to many other experiences beyond pain.
+In short, language plays a big role in shaping all of our experiences.

 How is pain related to our words?